Testing for people with symptoms

 Lateral flow tests

-In addition to a PCR test, you should also take a regular, rapid coronavirus test twice a week.
+Everyone is being advised to take a regular, rapid coronavirus test twice a week.

 Rapid testing detects cases quickly, meaning positive cases can isolate immediately.

-- You can drop in for a test at any of our community venues (PDF, 805KB) (no appointment necessary) and also collect kits for home testing.
+- You can drop in for a test at any of our community venues (PDF, 173KB) (no appointment necessary) and also collect kits for home testing.

 - A new ‘Pharmacy Collect’ service has also launched, where people aged over 18 without symptoms will be able to visit a participating local pharmacy and collect a box of 7 rapid tests to use twice a week at home.